 Since the original estimates provided by EY for the 2016 winter season and 2016/17 summer season, EY has continued to provide estimates on the economic contribution of the winter and summers seasons to Victoria’s economy.

-As shown in the table below the Gross State Product contribution of the 2019 winter season to the Victorian economy is estimated at $1,061 million.
-This level of expenditure would result in a contribution to total Victorian employment in annual equivalent terms of 9,866, including direct and indirect jobs.
+As shown in the table below the Gross State Product contribution of the 2020 winter season to the Victorian economy is estimated at $109 million.
+This level of expenditure would result in a contribution to total Victorian employment in annual equivalent terms of 960, including direct and indirect jobs.
+Overall, snow season visitation declined due to COVID-19 as expected.
+With the decline in visitation, there has been a corresponding decline in direct expenditure and value add by visitors.
+The results for 2020 are about one tenth of the economic indicator values estimated in the previous year.

 This is a summary report of the winter and summer economic contribution studies for 2016/17.
 Specific seasonal details can be found in the two separate reports below.